-As the land is likely to perform to a level of TC1 and a number of the lots are underlain by earthfill that has achieved the required compaction, we consider NZS 3604:2011 type foundations are suitable.
+For lots designated as TC1 we consider NZS 3604:2011 type foundations are suitable.
 We note that at the time of writing this report, the location and structural form of the future dwelling on the lots are unknown and our recommendations relate to NZS3604:2011 type lightweight timber or steel framed residential buildings only.